Harnessing AI forward and backward chaining with telemetry data for enhanced diagnostics and prognostics of smart devices

 metadata

-Farooq, Muhammad Shoaib; Mir, Rizwan Pervez; Alvi, Atif; Tutusaus, Kilian; García Villena, Eduardo; Alrowais, Fadwa; Karamti, Hanen y Ashraf, Imran
+Farooq, Muhammad Shoaib; Mir, Rizwan Pervez; Alvi, Atif; Tutusaus, Kilian; García Villena, Eduardo; Alrowais, Fadwa; Karamti, Hanen and Ashraf, Imran

 mail